hafrit/ha-php-docker/README.md

 7- Under your web browser go to `www.your-domain.xyz` and enjoy! :)
 8- To view container into web browser user `www.your-domain.xyz:[container_port]`

-This docker is comming with Symfony 3 / 4 / 5 projects folder examples.
+This docker is coming with Symfony 3 / 4 / 5 projects folder examples.
-To work with this examples add into your host file
-`127.0.0.1 dev.sf3.local dev.sf4.local dev.sf5.local`
+To work with this examples add into your host file `127.0.0.1 dev.sf3.local dev.sf4.local dev.sf5.local`

 Good job !